Tips for identifying fungi. See how the website can help.

 Resources, keys and field guides:

-The Royal Botanic Gardens/Fungimap online FunKey app here covers agarics and is worth a try.
+The Royal Botanic Gardens Victoria online FunKey app here covers agarics and is well worth a try.

 The Queensland Mycological Society has keys for Agaricus, Auricularia, Bird’s Nest Fungi, Ganoderma, Pisolithus, Ramaria, Stinkhorns and Suillus.

-And since many fungi in Australia are found worldwide, it’s also worth looking at international keys.
+And since about 28% of fungi in Australia are found worldwide, it’s also worth looking at international keys.
+But remember about half of Australian fungi still need to be formally named so getting to species isn’t always possible.